LIFEHUBBER

 Low-cost physical AI entry point

-The notable angle is the way the project emphasizes lower-cost access to robotic-arm experimentation through 3D-printed hardware.
+The project emphasizes lower-cost access to robotic-arm experimentation through 3D-printed hardware.

 Availability